 Standard and Optional Features

-Standard kit for the Z4 includes leatherette upholstery, dual zone automatic climate control, an AM/FM/CD stereo system with HD Radio and AUX and USB inputs, Bluetooth smartphone connectivity, rain-sensing wipers, heated mirrors, power-adjustable seats, bi-xenon headlights and 17-inch alloy wheels.
+The Z4's list of standard features include leatherette upholstery, dual zone automatic climate control, an AM/FM/CD stereo system with HD Radio and AUX and USB inputs, Bluetooth smartphone connectivity, rain-sensing wipers, heated mirrors, power-adjustable seats, bi-xenon headlights and 17-inch alloy wheels.

 The Z4 can be spec'd with a number of luxury and convenience features like a navigation system with 3D maps and an 8.8-inch screen, an ultrasonic parking assist system and a Comfort Access keyless entry system.
-Also available is the M Sport package, which brings a more aggressive bodykit, a thick M Sports steering wheel, well-bolstered sports seats, 18-inch alloy wheels and an adaptive M suspension.
+Also available is the M Sport package, which brings a more aggressive body kit, a thick M Sports steering wheel, well-bolstered sports seats, 18-inch alloy wheels and an adaptive M suspension.

 The Z4 comes standard with dual front, side and knee airbags in addition to traction and stability control systems and a rollover protection system.